 I’m a health freak.
 I’ve always been a health freak.
-When I was a child, I remember going to a health food store with a rustic vegetarian cafe (the only one) in the small town where I lived, and being thrilled by the unusual, delicious food on offer.
-I particularly loved one sandwich they did: whole wheat pita bread with alfalfa sprouts, raw vegetables, and a sharp lemony yoghurt spread (not so ground-breaking now, but this was the 70’s in a small town in the South).
-They had home-made date bars and fig cookies.
+When I was a child, I remember going to the health food store with a rustic vegetarian cafe (the only one) in the small town where I lived, and being thrilled by the unusual, delicious food.
+I particularly loved one sandwich they did: whole wheat pita bread with alfalfa sprouts, raw vegetables, and a sharp lemony yoghurt and tahini spread (not so ground-breaking now, but this was the 70’s in a small town in the South).
+They had home-made date bars and barely-sweet fig cookies.
 And carrot juice!
-That such a thing as carrot juice even existed blew my mind (now I have it every day).
-Don’t get me wrong, I still loved home-made chocolate chip cookies and ice cream and other ‘unhealthy’ things (oh, the things I would do for a good coconut cake…), but I’ve always had a very strong preference for all things healthy and vegetarian, and a real dislike (bordering on hatred) for processed ‘fast’ food.
+That such a thing as carrot juice even existed blew my young mind.
+Don’t get me wrong, I still loved home-made chocolate chip cookies and ice cream and other ‘unhealthy’ things (oh, the things I would do for a good coconut cake…), but I’ve always had a very strong preference for all things healthy and vegetarian, and a real dislike (bordering on hatred) for processed and ‘fast’ food.

 Now that I’m an old hag (!)
 I find that eating healthy unprocessed food simply makes me feel better.
 When I eat raw food, I feel like I am literally feeding life into my body.
 I have loads more energy, I sleep better, my mood is better, my eyes are clear in the mornings, and (importantly, from a style perspective), I look better.

 What exactly does this have to do with a style blog?
 Well, mainly that a key component of style is vitality, or health.
-Of the of Fabulous Fashionistas that I’ve met, each one of them says that eating healthy and exercising regularly are the most important factors in how they look and feel.
-It doesn’t surprise me, because we all know that style takes effort, and effort requires energy.
+Each of the of Fabulous Fashionistas that I’ve met says that eating healthy and exercising regularly are the two most important factors in how they look and feel.
+It doesn’t surprise me; we all know that style takes some effort, and effort requires energy.
 If you don’t feel full of energy, style is probably going to fall pretty far down on the priority list of what to you expend your effort on.
 Vitality and style go hand in hand; they are both lifelong pursuits.

 All of this is a long and anecdotally-laden way of saying, wherever you are on the spectrum of healthy eating, there is always a little room for improvement, and that little bit can make a big difference to how you look and feel.
 If you already eat well, try raw one day a week.
-If you already eat a lot of raw food, try juicing for a few meals a week, or try cutting out meat and dairy for a week.
+If you already eat a lot of raw food, try juicing for a few meals a week, or try cutting out meat, dairy, or sugar for a week.
 Just start where you are, make an improvement that feels right and sustainable for you, and pay close attention to what improvements you see and feel.